Sequential geophysical and flow inversion to characterize fracture networks in subsurface systems: RESULTS: A SYNTHETIC NUMERICAL EXAMPLE

 Numerical results are shown in Figures \ref{Fig:JI_Ground_Truth_1}--\ref{Fig:JI_DFN_VariousCases2}.
 From Figures \ref{Fig:JI_Ground_Truth_1}--\ref{Fig:JI_Ground_Truth_2}, the following can be inferred:~The strike and dip angles of true fracture planes are close to $(5^{\mathrm{o}}, 90^{\mathrm{o}})$, $(117^{\mathrm{o}}, 60^{\mathrm{o}})$, and $(120^{\mathrm{o}}, 120^{\mathrm{o}})$.
 From Figures \ref{Fig:JI_Entire_Cluster_2}--\ref{Fig:JI_ClusteredData_Inv_2}, which are constructed based on pure clustering analysis of inverted seismic events, a first set of upper and lower bounds on the strike and dip angles can be obtained.
 However, when used in conjunction with focal mechanisms.
 These bounds can be further constrained.
 To crystallize, from Figures \ref{Fig:JI_Entire_Cluster_1}--\ref{Fig:JI_ClusteredData_Inv_2}, the following conclusion can be drawn:~Based on focal mechanisms of inverted events, discrete probability distributions for strike and dip angles for entire cluster, and discrete probability distributions for strike and dip angles for each of the three different clusters, we have the following hard constraints on the fracture orientation: \begin{description} \item[Fracture plane \#1] Strike and dip angles vary from $0^{\mathrm{o}}-20^{\mathrm{o}}$ and $80^{\mathrm{o}}-100^{\mathrm{o}}$. \item[Fracture plane \#2] Strike and dip angles vary from $100^{\mathrm{o}}-140^{\mathrm{o}}$ and $40^{\mathrm{o}}-80^{\mathrm{o}}$. \item[Fracture plane \#3] Strike and dip angles vary from $100^{\mathrm{o}}-140^{\mathrm{o}}$ and $110^{\mathrm{o}}-140^{\mathrm{o}}$. \end{description}

-Latin Hypercube Samples are drawn from these provided ranges and the respective unit normals for fracture planes are obtained.
+Latin hypercube samples are drawn from the above fracture angle ranges and the respective unit normals for fracture planes are obtained.
 These are provided as inputs for Algorithm \ref{Algo:DFN_Length} to estimate fracture length based on observation data at the observation points.
-Figure \ref{Fig:JI_DFN_Pressure_TrueSoln}, provides the true solution for fluid pressure based on the true set of unit normals for elliptical fractures.
-Numerical simulations are performed for the four different cases based on the constructed Latin Hypercube Samples.
+Figure \ref{Fig:JI_DFN_Pressure_TrueSoln} provides the true solution for fluid pressure based on the true set of unit normals for elliptical fractures.
+Numerical simulations are performed for the four different cases based on the constructed LHS.
 Figures \ref{Fig:JI_DFN_VariousCases1} and \ref{Fig:JI_DFN_VariousCases2} provide the contour profiles for fluid pressure for which the misfit functional value is in the order $10^{-4}$.
 For Case \#3 and Case \#4, the parameter $\alpha$ is equal to 0.75 and 0.804.